 Wunderlist: for anyone who needs to check off their tasks, this app gives you the satisfaction of marking to-do lists complete.

 Asana: a project management tool that’s very user-friendly, you can break out projects into subtasks and add documents and assign team members.

-In my new book Busy Moms Building, I show you how you can manage your time efficiently when starting a new online business while still working full-time and spending time with your family!
+In my new course Busy Moms Building, I show you how you can manage your time efficiently when starting a new online business while still working full-time and spending time with your family!

 #2 Keep a Spreadsheet with Important Information